American-led ‘pro-family’ summit in Ghana condemned for ‘shocking’ white supremacist, Islamophobic links

-The US-led network behind an “African family and sustainable development” summit opening in Accra today has numerous links to Islamophobic, far-right and white supremacist movements, openDemocracy can reveal.
+The US-led network behind an “African family and sustainable development” summit opening today in Accra has numerous links to Islamophobic, far-Right and white supremacist movements, openDemocracy can reveal.

 The World Congress of Families (WCF) is hosting a two-day “Africa regional gathering” in the Ghanaian capital from Thursday, seeking to meet with parliamentarians and religious leaders from the country.

-While the WCF is best-known for publicly opposing LGBT rights and abortion, and its president has emphasised that it “condemns racism”, openDemocracy’s research has uncovered numerous connections between key WCF figures and other controversial movements internationally, including:
+While the WCF is best known for publicly opposing LGBT rights and abortion, and its president has emphasised that it “condemns racism”, openDemocracy’s research has uncovered numerous connections between key WCF figures and other controversial movements internationally, including:

-- WCF leaders praising far-right politicians in Italy and Hungary who have called African migrants in Europe “slaves” and “poison”
+- WCF leaders praising far-Right politicians in Italy and Hungary who have called African migrants in Europe “slaves” and “poison”

 - Key WCF allies blaming Africans for the spread of AIDS, saying “blacks like to copulate”, and warning of “the evil clearly written into Islamic tenets”

-- Links with white nationalists, including via a central WCF figure who has also suggested the FBI “stake out every mosque in the country”.
+- Links with white nationalists, including via a central WCF figure who has also suggested that the FBI “stake out every mosque in the country”.

 Responding to an email from openDemocracy, WCF president Brian Brown, who is set to speak at the event in Ghana, did not comment on specific examples cited in this article but sent a short response accusing openDemocracy of “lies” and “false claims”, adding: “We condemn racism, hatred, and violence.
-We always have”.
+We always have.”

-However in Accra, Nana Darkoa Sekyiamah, director of communications at the global feminist group AWID, described openDemocracy’s findings as “shocking”.
+However, in Accra, Nana Darkoa Sekyiamah, director of communications at the global feminist group AWID, described openDemocracy’s findings as “shocking”.

-The WCF publicly “positions itself as ‘pro-family’, but is part of an extremist movement that actually divides and destroys families by disparaging diversity and promoting hate”, said Neela Ghoshal, a researcher at Human Rights Watch.
+The WCF publicly “positions itself as ‘pro-family’, but is part of an extremist movement that actually divides and destroys families by disparaging diversity and promoting hate,” said Neela Ghoshal, a researcher at Human Rights Watch.